Weekly Message from Our Director & CEO, Stephan Jost

 End of year summary and thanks acknowledgements,

-The connections with our cultural partners and there staff for planning these excursions together with myself from the Koffler Gallery, Gardiner Museum, MCU The Image Centre, fellow gallery guide Aisling Joe for her impactful tour of the Queens Park Collection where she also has a professional role and additionally hosted us with a wine and cheese!
+The connections with our cultural partners and there staff for planning these excursions together with myself from the Koffler Gallery, Gardiner Museum, MCU The Image Centre, fellow gallery docent Aisling Joe for her impactful tour of the Queens Park Collection where she also has a professional role and additionally hosted us with a wine and cheese!
 Showing us the vast collection and ties with Queens park collection and library has with the AGO, was also a rich memory.

 Look forward to future excursion events and meeting more artists, plans which are underway to come in the new year and also tying in with our AGO anniversary.
-Importantly speaking on the horizon, looking forward to hearing your thoughts, ideas, as a team on the 80th year of AGO Volunteers anniversary, coming to fruition this summer with further details to come.
+Importantly speaking on the horizon, looking forward to hearing your thoughts, ideas, as a team on the 80th year of AGO Volunteer anniversary, coming to fruition this summer with further details to come.

 Volunteer Artists Collective

-A number of volunteers have expressed interest in participating in the AGO Volunteer Artist Collective, which I’ve recently established to highlight the skills, creativity and talents of fellow volunteers while also another layer of building on our volunteer community an opportunity for volunteers to get to know your colleagues on another level.
+Number of Volunteers have expressed interest in participating in the Volunteer Artist Collective, which I’ve recently established to highlight the skills, creativity and talents of fellow volunteers while also another layer of building on our volunteer community an opportunity for volunteers to get to know your cohorts on another level.
 This initiative will be rapidly expanding in the new year.
 Holly and I can’t wait to see it grow, for you all to showcase your talents, your works with fellow volunteers and building the collective together.
 Volunteer artworks will be displayed in the volunteer lounge adding another layer in addition to your presentation.
 The collective is open to all levels of artists, be that amateur or professionals, any medium, all are warmly welcome and continuous encouragement!
 Just simply fill out the form and will be in touch. https://forms.gle/hyYg9cNufBbBo9aH7

 Recognition events